rtrader58/AZ-104-Microsoft-Azure-Administrator/Check your knowledge and additional study links.md

 # Check your knowledge and additional study links

+## Knowledge check questions

+### There is no answer guide for the knowledge check questions.

 ## Module 01: Administer Identity

 Allow users to reset their password with self-service password reset - https://learn.microsoft.com/en-us/training/modules/allow-users-reset-their-password/ <br>